 - submit the Request for Commonwealth support and HECS-HELP form by census date

-- be enrolled in each unit/subject by census date
+- enrol in each unit/subject before census date

 - have available HELP balance.